lefosg/my-malloc-free/README.md

 };
 ```

 But do I always look for the footer?
-What is the previous block is allocated?
+What if the previous block is allocated?
 In this case, the footer 'does not exist', it contains actual data being used.
 Due to alignment, just like the LSB marked 'is_free', the 2nd LSB is used to denote whether the previous block is free.
 When freeing a header, we `place_footer(header)` and `set_prev_allocation_status_free(header->next)`.
 The last function, sets the 2nd LSB of header.next, so that when we want to free header.next, we can check this specific bit.
 If set, we search for the footer and coalesce.

 Summary of the `size` field of the header struct: